qiime2/docs/source/tutorials/pd-mice.rst

 .. question::

-   Now, let’s open the linear mixed effects model.
-Is there a significant association between the genotype and temporal change?
-Which genotype is more stable (has lower variation)?
-Is there a temporal change associated with the donor?
+   1. Is there a significant association between the genotype and temporal change?
+   2. Which genotype is more stable (has lower variation)?
+   3. Is there a temporal change associated with the donor?
 Did you expect or not expect this based on the volatility plot results?
-Can you find an interaction between the donor and genotype?
+   4. Can you find an interaction between the donor and genotype?

 .. yes, there's a significant association.
 The susceptable mice are more stable.
 There isn't a statistically significant difference based on donor though. the interaction between donor and genotype is significant.

+.. end L2 Longitudinal analysis

 Synthesis
 =========